model-checking/kani/rfc/src/rfcs/0008-line-coverage.md

 ## User Experience

+The goal is for Kani to generate code coverage report per harness in a well established format, such as [LCOV](https://github.com/linux-test-project/lcov), and possibly a summary in the output.
+For now, we will focus on an interim solution that will enable us to assess the results of [our instrumentation](#injection-of-coverage-checks) and enable integration with the Kani VS Code extension.

 ### High-level changes

 For the first version, this experimental feature will report verification results along coverage reports.
 Because of that, we'll add a new section `Coverage results` that shows coverage results for each individual harness.

-In the following, we describe the output format.
+In the following, we describe an experimental output format.
+Note that the final output format and overall UX is to be determined.

-### Output format for coverage results
+### Experimental output format for coverage results

 The `Coverage results` section for each harness will produce coverage information in a CSV format as follows:
 ```
 <file>, <line>, <status>
 ```
 where `<status>` is either `FULL`, `PARTIAL` or `NONE`.

+As mentioned, this format is designed for evaluating the [native instrumentation-based design](#detailed-design) and is likely to be substituted with another well-established format as soon as possible.

 **Users are not expected to consume this output directly.**
 Instead, coverage data is to be consumed by the [Kani VS Code extension](https://github.com/model-checking/kani-vscode-extension) and displayed as in the following picture: